moorepants/learn-multibody-dynamics/sympy.rst

 .. warning::

-   When you are workign with long ezpressions, which will be the case in this course, there is no need to print them to the screen.
+   When you are working with long ezpressions, which will be the case in this course, there is no need to print them to the screen.
 In fact, printing them to the screen make take a long time and fill your entire notebook with an unreadable mess.